Choice Oysters

 Ernest Hemmingway, A Moveable Feast

-Choice Oysters was established in 2017 and was the first woman owned and third shellfish aquaculture farm in NH. over the years, I have enjoyed supplying oysters to individuals, distributors, local and out of state restaurants.
-Since about 2010, with my bachelor's in marine biology at the university of NH (UNH), I have had the opportunity to work with local farmers and conduct research on the farms and have been able to include farmers in our oyster reef restoration projects in the Great Bay-Piscataqua River system. since 2019, when COVID hit my focus has been more on including local farms in restoration efforts rather than focusing on sales.
+Choice Oysters was established in 2017 and was the first woman owned and third shellfish aquaculture farm in NH. over the years, I have enjoyed supplying oysters (Salty Girlz and Little Bay Littles) to individuals, distributors, local and out of state restaurants.
+Since about 2010, with my bachelor's in marine biology at the university of NH (UNH), I have had the opportunity to work with local farmers and conduct research on their farms and have been able to include farmers in our oyster reef restoration projects in the Great Bay-Piscataqua River system. since 2019, when COVID hit my focus has been more on including local farms in restoration efforts rather than focusing on sales.

 My website showcases our research and restoration efforts that include NH farmers and other organizations and partners who’s goal it is to keep our estuaries healthy.